Jab11n/jab11n/README.md

 ##  Hi, I’m Jabin.
+I am a male teenager from the United States.
 I mainly do web development and a tiny bit of backend stuff.
 I also occasionally program Discord bots and little personal projects.
 ### Fun Facts
 - I use Linux as my main operating system, particularly Kubuntu or Fedora KDE.